gogins/csound-webserver-opcodes/README.md

 See `webkit_example.js`.

 # webkit_run_javascript
+# extern "C" void webkit_run_javascript(int browser_handle, std::string javascript_code);

 `webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
+Note that there is a "C" version of the opcode that can be called by C++ code that has been compiled by the Clang opcodes during the performance.

 ## Description

 `webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
+Note that there is a "C" version of the opcode that can be called by C++ code that has been compiled by the Clang opcodes during the performance.
 This can be used to to send a generated score in JSON format for display on the page, or to call existing functions in the JavaScript context.
 However, this opcode is asynchronous and does not directly return the last value produced by the